 Create varied seating spaces so your family members and friends can relax in their preferred setup.
 Here are three types of seating spaces you can face toward your screen or outdoor television:

 Vineyard Adirondack 6-Piece Chat Set with Fire Pit Table

 Extend your evening screening series into the fall by gathering around the warmth of a fire pit table with the Vineyard Adirondack 6-Piece Char Set with Fire Pit Table.
 Vineyard Adirondack chairs feature a contoured seat and waterfall front detail for enhanced comfort.
 To make this outdoor seating movie ready, simply situate the Adirondack chairs in a semi-circle facing the screen.
 It’s recommended that you use this set with a taller outdoor screen and projector setup for optimal viewing.

-Finish off your outdoor home theater seating with a third area spotlighting the sleek design and plush cushions of the Braxton 5-Piece Deep Seating Set.
+Finish off your outdoor home theater seating with a third area spotlighting the sleek design and plush cushions of a Braxton deep seating set.
 The sofa and matching deep seating chairs can easily fit five people, along with plenty of salty snacks, sweet treats, and delicious drinks on top of the Newport 22″ x 36″ Coffee Table.

 Blending pieces from different collections can help add a variety of seating options for your family.
 Mixing Adirondack chairs with benches and garden chairs provides you with plenty of seating, but also plenty of space to set down all your delicious movie snacks.

 Especially if you opt for a projector and a screen you can’t start your blockbuster binge until sundown.
 This means that it will be very dark once the credits start rolling.
 In order to avoid stubbed toes or fumbling in the dark to collect your trash and snack trays, you should install two light sources for your outdoor home theater.